-3.2.3 Access Management to Minimize Habitat Disturbance
+2.2.3 Access Management to Minimize Habitat Disturbance

 Motorized vehicle closures have been used as a tool to protect valuable mule deer habitat and/or restrict access to areas where mule deer are vulnerable at certain times of the year.
-Research suggests roads may impact ungulates by reducing habitat effectiveness and altering animal behaviour (Trombulak and Frissell 2000).
-Access management continues to be a contentious issue in the Kootenay Region and the survey of deer hunters (Stent 2013) found little support for additional motor vehicle closures, although some stakeholder groups do support road closures.
-Road densities have not been estimated in the Kootenay-Boundary and it is uncertain if current densities are impacting mule deer habitat effectiveness.
+Research suggests roads negatively impact ungulates by reducing habitat effectiveness and altering animal behaviour (Trombulak and Frissell 2000).
+Access management continues to be a contentious issue in the Kootenay Region and the hunter survey report suggested little appetite for additional motor vehicle closures, although some stakeholder groups support road closures.
+Road densities have not been estimated in the Kootenay-Boundary and it is uncertain if current densities are impacting effectiveness of mule deer habitat.

-Objective 10: Manage motorized vehicle access to minimize disturbance and ensure valuable mule deer habitats are protected.
+> Objective 10: Manage motorized vehicle access to minimize disturbance and ensure valuable mule deer habitats are protected.